CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

 after each call of the callback function.
 This can be achieve by adding a wait function call in the callback function.

+Because it is not good practice to add a wait call in an interrupt (interrupt calls should execute fast), the latest mbed compilers only allow the wait_us function ("us" stands for microseconds) to be used.

 Try to change the code of the callback function to:

 .. code-block:: c